 If one or both of these readings is out of range then the engine will run rich.
 This will usually cause the engine to stall or misfire.
 It can also cause the engine to flood when it is trying to start.

 If the MAP sensor fails the check engine light will often come on and the error code P0106 will be recorded in the ECU.

-How To Quickly Diagnose A Car Engine That Will Crank But Won't Start
+What Next: How To Diagnose A Car Engine That Will Crank But Won’t Start

 1. Run a diagnostic check using a code reader